vktr274/MLP-Fashion-MNIST/README.md

 The image will start a Jupyter Notebook server.
 You can access it from the link provided in the output of the command.

 ## Utility Scripts

-To avoid writing duplicate code in notebooks, we have created several scripts that contain the basic functions needed to train a neural network.
-They are divided according to whether they relate to the Pytorch or Tensorflow framework.
+To avoid writing duplicate code in notebooks, we have created several scripts that contain the basic functions needed to train and test a neural network.
+They are divided according to whether they relate to the PyTorch or Tensorflow framework.
 One script is dedicated to plotting graphs.

-#### plot_utils
+### plot_utils.py

+This script contains the following functions:

-There are graphs for evaluating training and validation accuracy and development of training and validation loss (plot_training).
-Also the code for visualization of the confusion matrix (show_confusion_matrix).
+- plot_training - plots training and validation accuracy and loss

-#### tf_utils
+- show_confusion_matrix - shows the confusion matrix

+### tf_utils.py

+This script contains the following functions for the Tensorflow implementation:

+- create_model - creates the MLP
+- train_model - trains the MLP

+### torch_utils.py

-This script contains functions create_model (for creating model) and train_model (for training model) for Tensorflow.
+This script contains the following functions for the PyTorch implementation:

-#### torch_utils
-In this script there is a dataset partitioning (training, testing, validation in function split_data), fit function, model creation (create_model) and evaluation (evaluate) for Pytorch.
+- create_model - creates the MLP
+- evaluate - evaluates the MLP
+- fit - trains the MLP
+- split_data - splits the dataset into training, validation, and test sets

 ## Dataset